2022 Guamanian gubernatorial election

 The 2022 Guamanian gubernatorial election took place on November 8, 2022, to elect the governor of Guam.
-Incumbent Democratic Governor Lou Leon Guerrero, who was elected in 2018 with 50.7% of the vote, sought a second term.
+Incumbent Democratic governor Lou Leon Guerrero, who was elected in 2018 with 50.7% of the vote, sought a second term.
 She faced former Republican governor Felix Camacho.

 Guerrero defeated Camacho in the general election, winning a second term as governor.
-Guerrero was the first Democratic Governor of Guam elected to a second term in office since Carl Gutierrez in 1998.
+Guerrero was the first Democratic governor of Guam elected to a second term in office since Carl Gutierrez in 1998.

+Background

+In 2018, Lou Leon Guerrero became the first woman elected governor of Guam, as well as the first Democrat elected to the office in twenty years.
+During her tenure in office, Leon Guerrero led the territory's response to the COVID-19 pandemic.